acionescu/event-bus/README.md

 ```

 Of course, many more listeners doing different stuff can be added.
 We may add a listener that stores the events in a database, or that sends an email when a particular event happens, or who knows.

+#Distributing events

+## What is it that we want to achieve ?

+	* Distribute events between any number of bus instances organized as nodes
+	* The distribution has to work regardless of the medium separating the instances (same machine, same network, the internet )
+	* Transmission and reception of events has to be controlled by security rules
+	* The network should be decentralized

+###Security:
+	- what kind of messages should be forwarded to a peer
+	- should a peer be accepted at all